Slot Machine Malfunctions

 While it's clear that Bookman didn't really win, the casino's

-reported offer to Ms. Bookman was stingy: a free steak
+reported offer to Ms. Bookman was stingy: a free steak dinner.

-dinner.
 Really?
-After delivering the soul-crushing news
+After delivering the soul-crushing news that she

 Veronica Castillo had a decent spin on the Jurassic Riches machine (see picture at right), which should have paid 210 credits.
 Instead, the machine said she'd won 171,787,374 credits, which on her 5¢ machine would be $8.6 million dollars!
 The top jackpot available on the machine is only $20,000, and based on the number of lines and credits Castillo was playing, the most she could have won was $6000.